Introduction to Politics

 This course examines the law and its impact on the lives of American women.
 The course explores the principles and processes of legal decision making and considers how laws have been used to both expand and contract the rights of women.
 The effect of legal status on women’s daily experience is examined and critiqued.
 Readings from both legal and non-legal texts illustrate the relationship between law and culture and provide a basis for examining the law as an instrument of social policy.
-Spring 2013 and alternate years.
+Spring, alternate years.
 Prerequisite: Sophomore status.
 Group: II or IDS

 Family Law and Children’s Justice

 This course examines the legal system’s role in the regulation of families and intervention in the lives of children.
 Students explore the development of legal and social policy related to child abuse and neglect, parental rights, and the juvenile justice system.
 Students also consider how violence and sexual abuse affect children and their families.
 Class discussions focus on literary and autobiographical works, as well as current issues and events.
-Fall 2012 and alternate years.
+Fall, alternate years.
 Prerequisite: Sophomore status.
 Group: II.

 Surveys public and private institutions operating across the boundaries of the territorial nation-state.
 Reviews public international organizations, which include: the UN and its specialized agencies; regional organizations such as the European Community; and military alliances such as NATO.
 Studies nongovernmental organizations with major transnational operations, such as multinational business enterprises and worldwide political movements.
 Offered selectively.
 Prerequisite: PS 131 or PS 211, or permission.
 Group: II.